General Care Instructions

 Special Stain Removal Instructions

 Always start any stain removal by first testing a small, inconspicuous area of the garment.
 If no discoloration or damage occurs, continue to the area with the stain.
 Always blot stains when trying to remove, never rub, unless otherwise stated.
+Never use harsh chemicals on our gear.

 Ink, Ballpoint pen